rolandshoemaker/theca/README.md

         "hmac-sha256"
     )

-and the ciphertext can be decrypted like so
+and the ciphertext can be decrypted using the AES implementation from `pycrypto`

 	from Crypto.Cipher import AES